xaviersupreme/termite/README.md

 Termite is a Windows equalizer for audio sent through VB-CABLE.

-It has a 20-band graphic equalizer, an arbitrary equalizer, `.tsf` profiles, and per-application routing.
+It has a 20-band graphic equalizer, an arbitrary equalizer, and per-application routing.

 ## Themes